 Mary stood weeping outside the tomb.
 As she wept, she bent over to look into the tomb; and she saw two angels in white, sitting where the body of Jesus had been lying, one at the head and the other at the feet.
 They said to her, "Woman, why are you weeping?"
 She said to them, "They have taken away my Lord, and I do not know where they have laid him."
 When she had said this, she turned around and saw Jesus standing there, but she did not know that it was Jesus.
 Jesus said to her, "Woman, why are you weeping?
 Whom are you looking for?"
 Supposing him to be the gardener, she said to him, "Sir, if you have carried him away, tell me where you have laid him, and I will take him away."
 Jesus said to her, "Mary!"
 She turned and said to him in Hebrew, "Rabbouni!" (which means Teacher).
 Jesus said to her, "Do not hold on to me, because I have not yet ascended to the Father.
 But go to my brothers and say to them, "I am ascending to my Father and your Father, to my God and your God.'"
 Mary Magdalene went and announced to the disciples, "I have seen the Lord;" and she told them that he had said these things to her.

-A fascinating side of the Easter stories is how they convey the gradual recognition of the risen Jesus, by his closest friends and followers.
-John's vivid portrayal of Mary Magdalene challenging the gardener to hand back the body of Jesus conveys some sense of their stupor and confusion.
-At first, all they hoped for was to be able to show honour to his mortal remains.
-But when he calls Mary by her name (Miriam, its Hebrew form), she makes the joyful leap of recognition: that he is truly there, alive!
-An interesting point is their eagerness to tell each other about him, to share their religious experience.
-"Go and tell" is a recurring theme in these Easter episodes.
-Magdalene will tell the rest of the group, not just that he is alive, but that he is going back to the Father, his Father and theirs, with whom he enjoys a more intimate union than can any other human being.
-The uniquely special relationship conveyed by the phrase "my Father and your Father" is what the Magdalene recognises and passes on.
+A fascinating side of the Easter stories is how the risen Jesus was recognised only gradually by his closest friends.
+John’s report about Mary Magdalene challenging the gardener to hand back the body of Jesus conveys their stupor and confusion.
+All they hoped for at first was to be able to reverence his mortal remains.
+But when he calls Mary by her name (in Hebrew, Miriam,), she makes a joyful discovery: he was truly there, alive!
+Notice their eagerness to tell each other about him, to share their religious experience.
+“Go and tell” is a recurring theme in these Easter stories.
+Magdalene will tell the rest of the group, not just that he is alive, but that he is going back to the Father, his Father and theirs.
+The unique, special relationship conveyed by the phrase “my Father and your Father” is what the Magdalene recognises and passes on.